ADMISSION TO GRADUATE PROGRAMS

 Graduate students may be full-time or part-time students according to the number of credits for which they are enrolled in a semester.
 Full-time enrollment consists of nine semester hours or more.
 Most graduate study at Western is undertaken on a part-time basis.

-To matriculate in a degree program, students must complete an application and meet the general requirements for admission to the Division of Graduate Studies.
-In addition, they must meet any specific requirements for admission to the program in which they are interested.
+To matriculate in a degree program, students must complete an application and meet the general requirements for admission to the Office of Graduate Admissions.
+In addition, they must meet any specific requirements for admission to the program in which they are interested in pursuing.
 For program requirements, students should read the section of this catalog describing the program.
-General questions should be addressed to the Division of Graduate Studies and program-specific questions should be addressed to the program’s graduate coordinator identified in the catalog.
+General questions should be addressed to the Office of Graduate Admissions and program-specific questions should be addressed to the program’s graduate coordinator identified in the catalog.

-Students who complete an application and meet the general requirements for admission to the Division of Graduate Studies may complete one semester of graduate study with a maximum of six credits as nonmatriculated students.
+Students who complete an application and meet the general requirements for admission to the Office of Graduate Admissions may complete one semester of graduate study with a maximum of six credits as nonmatriculated students.
 To enroll for further study, students must apply and be admitted to a degree or certificate program.
-The Division of Graduate Studies reserves the right to exclude nondegree students from graduate courses offered to students in degree or certificate programs.
+The Office of Graduate Admissions reserves the right to exclude nondegree students from graduate courses offered to students in degree or certificate programs.

-Student may audit any course with the permission of the instructor.
+Students may audit any course with the permission of the instructor.
 Auditors are subject to those conditions established by the instructor.
 You must obtain approval to audit within the first four weeks for full-semester courses or within the first two weeks for courses scheduled less than a full semester.
 Audited courses carry no credit.
-Audit forms, obtained by the Division of Graduate Studies office must be signed and completed within the time period stated for the audit grade to be assigned.
+Audit forms, obtained from the Office of Graduate Admissions must be signed and completed within the time period stated for the audit grade to be assigned.

 Students matriculated for an undergraduate degree at Western who meet special qualifications may be permitted to enroll in particular graduate courses.
-Interested students may obtain details from the Division of Graduate Studies.
+Interested students may obtain details from the Office of Graduate Admissions.